MissionToPsyche-Iridium/iridium_22f_m-type_sim-byu-i/README.md

     - Select Apply to save your changes.

 4. Port error: If data from the backend doesn't load correctly, you may need to verify existing or reconfigure new server ports.
 To do this:
-    - On the Solution Explorer in Visual Studio, navigate to MASS.Server/launchsettings.json and find the port number from the applicationUrl property that has an https endpoint.
+    - On the Solution Explorer in Visual Studio, navigate to `MASS.Server/launchsettings.json` and find the port number from the `applicationUrl` property that has an https endpoint.
-    - Navigate to mass.client/vite.config.js and find the port number from the target property.
+    - Navigate to `mass.client/vite.config.js` and find the port number from the `target` property.
     - Across both files, ensure that both properties have the same value, and change the port number if necessary, again making sure that both properies are matched.
     - Hit Ctrl+S in each file to save your changes before running the web application again.

 ### Other resources
 - For more information regarding how to create an ASP.NET Core app with React in Visual Studio, see Microsoft's documentation on the subject here: [Tutorial: Create an ASP.NET Core app with React in Visual Studio](https://learn.microsoft.com/en-us/visualstudio/javascript/tutorial-asp-net-core-with-react?view=vs-2022#prerequisites)
-- For a more in depth guide for regarding those onboarding the project, check the onboarding manual (submission currently pending).
+- For a more in depth guide for those onboarding the project, check the onboarding manual (submission currently pending).